wp-plugins/thirstyaffiliates/readme.txt

 == Changelog ==

+= 2.4.2 =
+* Bugfix: Had to retire data filtering with mysql_ escape functions in favour of using esc_sql as provided by WordPress core.
+Some servers now don't support mysql_ functions at all (thanks Daniel)
+* Bugfix: If the post isn't an affiliate link, skip slug shortening
+* Feature: Added disable slug shortening option to turn off removing stop words from affiliate link urls

 = 2.4.1 =
 * IMPORTANT BUG FIX: Default post status is no longer set to 'publish' when left empty in 3.8.2 so we need to set in our custom post save box otherwise you can't save new links.